-Issuing CAs must validate all information to be included within the Subject DN of a Certificate or clearly indicate within their CPS and within the issued Certificate itself any exceptions that may apply to specific product types or services offered.
-Issuing CAs may use the Subject:organizationalUnitName as a suitable location to identify non-verified Subscriber information to Relying Parties or to provide any specific disclaimers/notices.
+GlobalSign validates all information to be included within the Subject DN of a Certificate except as stated otherwise in this section of the CPS.
+GlobalSign uses the Subject: organizationalUnitName or Subject: serialNumber (non-EV/Qualified Certificates) as a suitable location to identify non-verified Subscriber information to Relying Parties or to provide any specific disclaimers/notices.
 In the case of individuals, a unique identifier such as mobile number may be used in conjunction with the individual's legal name.

-- For all Certificate types where the Issuing CA can explicitly identify a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity the Issuing CA must verify the information and may therefore omit a disclaimer notice. - For all Certificate types where the Issuing CA cannot explicitly verify the identity, e.g. a generic term such as "Marketing," then the Issuing CA may omit the disclaimer that this item is classified as non-verified Subscriber information as described herein.
-For IntranetSSL Certificates only, Issuing CAs may rely upon information provided by the Applicant to be included within the subjectAlternativeName, such as internal or non-public DNS names, hostnames and RFC 1918 IP addresses.
+- For all Certificate types where GlobalSign can explicitly identify a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity GlobalSign verifies the information and omits any disclaimer notice. - For all Certificate types where GlobalSign cannot explicitly verify the identity, e.g. a generic term such as "Marketing", GlobalSign omits any disclaimer that this item is classified as non-verified Subscriber information as described herein.
+For IntranetSSL SSL/TLS Certificates only, GlobalSign relies upon information provided by the Applicant to be included within the subjectAlternativeName, such as internal or non-public DNS names, hostnames and RFC 1918 IP addresses.

-Specifically for SSL/TLS Certificates and Code Signing Certificates, the CA must maintain a process to ensure that Applicants cannot add self-reported information to the subject:organizationalUnitName.
+Specifically for SSL/TLS Certificates and code signing Certificates, GlobalSign maintains an enrollment process which ensures that Applicants cannot add self-reported information to the subject: organizationalUnitName.